-In March 2019, the Compensation Committee determined that 2019 base salaries for Messrs.
-DeVeydt, Cowhey and Goodwin and Ms. Baldock and Dr. Justice would remain at 2018 levels.
-The Compensation Committee believes that the current levels of base salary for the NEOs are competitive and reasonable compared to the peer group and survey benchmark data and will continue to review the salaries periodically.
+In February 2021, the Compensation Committee determined that 2021 base salaries for the NEOs would remain the same as 2020 base salaries except that Mr. Cowhey's base salary was increased to \$525,000.
+The Compensation Committee believes that the base salary for the NEOs is competitive and reasonable compared to the peer group and survey benchmark data.